photon-platform/clerk/README.rst

 CLERK: Command-Line Executor for Rapid Knowledge
 ================================================

-The CLERK project is a pivotal component of the PHOTON platform, a suite of tools committed to gathering, processing, and publishing knowledge.
+The CLERK project is a pivotal component of the `PHOTON platform`_, a suite of tools committed to gathering, processing, and publishing knowledge.
 Inspired by Douglas Engelbart's vision of the computer as a "clerk" in his seminal paper, `Augmenting Human Intellect`_, CLERK is a powerful command-line tool, designed